Diabetic Kitchen Essentials

 Little Luxuries That Heal

-Speaking of yogurt, L-reuteri yogurt is a staple for gut health.
-And when cravings hit, a small handful of pistachios, chia seeds, or cashews keeps things balanced.
+Speaking of yogurt, L. reuteri yogurt is a staple in our kitchen.
+It’s fantastic for gut health and pairs beautifully with berries.
+And when cravings strike?
+A handful of pistachios, chia seeds, or cashews keeps everything balanced—snack satisfaction without the sugar crash.

 Lemons: Bright Flavor, Blood Sugar Friend

-Lemons are tiny powerhouses I refuse to run out of.
-A quick squeeze over salad, fish, or even plain water adds brightness without sugar.
-They also bring vitamin C, support digestion.
+Lemons are the tiny powerhouses I never let my kitchen run out of.
+A quick squeeze over salad, fish, or even plain water instantly wakes up the flavor—no sugar required.

 Stevia: Sweetness Without the Spike